EU Deforestation-free Products Regulation: the impact on businesses

 What is the status of the EU Deforestation-free Products Regulation?

-Who is affected by the EU Deforestation-free Products Regulation and what are the implications for your business?
+What are the implications of the EU Deforestation-free Products Regulation for your business?

-• Traders, who make relevant commodities or products available on the European market.
+• Traders, who makerelevant commodities or products available on the European market after they have been placed by an operator

 Obligations under the EU Deforestation-free Products Regulation